Justin Sparks

-Justin Sparks is an American politician serving as a Republican member of the Missouri House of Representatives, representing the state's 110th House district.
+Justin Sparks is an American politician who served as a Republican member of the Missouri House of Representatives, representing the state's 110th House district from 2023 to 2025.
 Sparks was born in St. Louis and attended Granite City High School.
-Sparks has a career in law enforcement.
-In the 2022 Missouri House of Representatives election, Sparks was elected in District 110.
+With a career in law enforcement, he was first elected in 2022.
+Sparks resigned in November 2025 to take a job with the U.S. Department of Homeland Security.

+While in the Missouri state House, he served as the Vice Chair of the Missouri Freedom Caucus.